 This guide will take you through the process of importing and working with Area Targets in Unity.
 By importing the Unity package that is created from the Area Target Generator (ATG) or using the Vuforia Area Target Creator app (VATC) you will be able to design and develop environment-based AR experiences for Unity’s supported platforms.

-Creating your Area Target Unity Project
+Import your Area Target in an Empty Unity Project

 - Start by creating and opening a new project in Unity.
 For supported Unity Editor versions, see Supported Versions.